php-telegram-bot/docs/docs/start/environment.md

 !!! success "If everything went as expected..."

-     you will now have the [`example-bot`][example-bot] in your main directory and everything is ready to be configured for actual usage.
+     you will now have the `example-bot` in your main directory as in the example below and everything is ready to be configured for actual usage.

     ```shell
     vagrant@vagrant:~$ tree -L 2